TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 unauthorized access can be done on different levels:

 * On the level of TYPO3, access to the page and/or plugin is prohibited.
-* Inside the Action, it is checked if access is authorized.
+* Inside the action, it is checked if access is authorized.
 In our case, it has to be checked if the administrator of the organization is logged in.
 * In the template, links to Actions, to which the frontend user